HPU Pump Motors Are Continuously Running

-Many Hydraulic Power Unit (HPU) pump motors have been observed to be running with excessive current while the turbine is at steady state operating conditions.
-This condition may also be accompanied by an inability to hold normal operating pressure of 1600 psi with one pump running and/or unusually high pressure swings during valve testing or other transient operation conditions.
+Many Hydraulic Power Unit (HPU) pump motors have been observed to be running with excessive current while the turbine is at steady-state operating conditions.
+This condition may also be accompanied by an inability to hold normal operating pressure of 1600 psi with one pump running and/or unusually high-pressure swings during valve testing or other transient operation conditions.
 High fluid temperatures with normal cooling water flow through the coolers may also be observed.

 Pump flow and motor current are directly related, except in cases where the pump is worn, so if a high motor current condition persists on pumps that are known to be in good condition, excessive flow should be suspected.
-Long term operation in this condition can cause rapid pump wear and, if uncorrected, eventually lead to pump or motor failure.
+Long-term operation in this condition can cause rapid pump wear and, if uncorrected, eventually lead to pump or motor failure.

-It is possible to ascertain whether a relief valve is improperly set by adjusting the HPU manifold pressure to 1600 to 1700 psig and checking the temperature of the vertical pipe below the relief valve.
+It is possible to ascertain whether a relief valve is improperly set by adjusting the HPU manifold pressure to 1600 to 1700 PSIG and checking the temperature of the vertical pipe below the relief valve.
 If this pipe, which carries the relief flow to the reservoir, is approximately the same temperature as the discharge line from the pump, an improper relief valve setting should be suspected.
-Whether or not this test is conclusive the possibility of an can be eliminated by following the procedure given below.
+Whether or not this test is conclusive the possibility can be eliminated by following the procedure given below.

-Prior to setting the HPU relief valves the following initial conditions should be obtained:
+Prior to setting the HPU relief valves, the following initial conditions should be obtained: